ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Comparing Predictions of Default Values to Data-Informed Parameters ##

-Our team worked with the Australian Navy to answer some of these questions.
-We tracked crew member sleep and wake times, and their fatigue levels, over the course of several one-to-two week undersea operations.
-We then used two versions of a biomathematical model to predict crew member fatigue levels.
+Our team worked with an Australian organisation operating in a safety-critical industry to answer some of these questions.
+We tracked shift worker sleep and wake times, and their fatigue levels, over the course of several weeks.
+We then used two versions of a biomathematical model to predict shift worker fatigue levels.
 In the first version, we applied a standard biomathematical model using the default values.
 Here, we just estimated a single noise parameter that represented the uncertainty associated with the fatigue estimate.
 In the second version, we applied a model in which all parameters were estimated.
 This model therefore allowed for individual differences in these homeostatic and circadian processes--processes that, again, should theoretically differ across individuals.

 The graphs below show the results of our comparison.
-The black dots represent actual fatigue levels (measured through standardized subjective ratings) reported by crew members during operations.
+The black dots represent actual fatigue levels (measured through standardised subjective ratings) reported by shiftworkers during operations.
 The black line shows the model's forecast, while the blue ribbon represents the 95% credible interval of the prediction - in other words, how certain the model is about its forecast.

 **Left graph (Default Parameters):** The model using standard industry parameters performs poorly, essentially predicting the same fatigue level regardless of time or circumstance.
 The wide blue ribbon indicates high uncertainty, making the predictions virtually useless for practical decision-making.

-**Right graph (Data-Informed Parameters):** This model, trained on actual crew data, captures the dynamic nature of fatigue patterns with remarkable accuracy.
+**Right graph (Data-Informed Parameters):** This model, trained on actual shift worker data, captures the dynamic nature of fatigue patterns with remarkable accuracy.
 The narrow blue ribbon shows high confidence in these predictions, making them far more useful for operational planning.

 ![](/assets/images/2024-10-24-fatigue-modelling_files/model_fits.jpg)